entron/entron.github.io/_posts/2025-11-29-Learn Variational Autoencoders.md

 D_{\mathrm{KL}}(q(z|x) \| p_\theta(z|x))
 $$

 Quickly I realized both terms are not calculatable.
-Actually, in VAE we use the relation the other way around:
+Actually, in VAE we use the terms on the other side of the equation:

 $$
 \begin{aligned}